humancatfood/clearscore-carousel/README.md

 ### Styling:

-- I didn't know exactly which colours and fonts to use, but they're should be trivial to replace
+- I didn't know exactly which colours and fonts to use, but they're trivial to replace
 - the `SlideText` component has a boolean `highlight` prop, which colours the text differently, this could be
   - applied to other components
   - extended to other effects like `emphasize` or `flash` or whatnot